-So you’ve signed up for a riding holiday and you’re wanting to buy or upgrade your camera to make sure you capture every single moment from dusk to dawn.
-Yes, you could just take your iPhone but there are a few drawbacks with this option.
-Smartphones are the perfect shape for phone calls but a tricky one for photography.
-It’s easy to leave your finger over the lens by mistake, and the wide, thin shape doesn’t give you much of a grip while riding a horse.
+So you’ve signed up for a horse riding holiday and you’re wanting to buy or upgrade your camera to make sure you capture every single moment from dusk to dawn.
+Yes, you could just take your smartphone, but there are a few drawbacks with this option.
+Smartphones are not ideal for photography on a moving horse: it’s easy to stick your finger over the lens by mistake, and the wide, thin shape doesn’t give you much grip while you’re holding the reins in your other hand.

-Buster and I both use Canon SLR cameras and have custom-built saddle bags to house the camera bodies and lenses but this isn’t an option for everyone.
-For you, the globetrotter, you want a point and shoot camera that is pocket-size and light-weight so you can slip it into your pocket or saddle bag and capture great photos quickly and hassle-free.
+Buster and I both use Canon SLR cameras (as well as GoPros) and we have custom-made saddlebags to house the camera bodies and lenses, but this isn’t an option for everyone.
+When you’re on a horse riding holiday, you want a point-and-shoot camera that is pocket-sized, lightweight and easy to handle so you can take great photos quickly and easily.

 I’ve put together a list of compact cameras that come highly recommended and are perfect to take on a riding holiday.
 They are a step up from your humble smartphone, but aren’t as bulky, precious or expensive as an SLR camera.

 Panasonic Lumix DC-ZS200 / TZ200 / TZ220 – the only thing longer than this camera’s name (which differs by country, hence the various letters and numbers) is its zoom!
 It’s got a whopping 15x zoom lens, paired with 5-axis image stabilisation for clear shots on a moving horse.
 Check out the review here.

 Sony Cyber-shot RX100 VII – this review describes this camera as ‘the most capable pocketable camera ever made’ and goes on to say it’s the perfect choice for ‘travel photographers seeking a camera that will ‘just get the shot,’ regardless of the distance or movement of the subject.’